Stocks rally, driving Wall Street to a rare winning week

 More expensive mortgage rates are hurting the industry, and a separate report earlier this week showed sales of previously occupied homes slowed last month.

 The vast majority of Wall Street was heading the opposite direction.
-More than 90% of the stocks in the S&P 500 were rising.
+More than 95% of the stocks in the S&P 500 closed higher.

-Cruise operator Carnival was close to the front of the pack, steaming 11.2% higher.
-It reported weaker results for its most recent quarter than analysts expected, but it also said that booking trends are improving.
+Travel-related stocks were among the biggest gainers Friday.
+Cruise operator Carnival rose 12.4% after it reported weaker results for its most recent quarter than analysts expected, but also said that booking trends are improving.
+Royal Caribbean jumped 15.8% for the biggest gain in the S&P 500.
+United Airlines rose 7.5%, while Wynn Resorts climbed 12.1%.

-FedEx rose 7% after giving a forecast for earnings this upcoming fiscal year that topped some analysts’ expectations.

 AP Business Writer Elaine Kurtenbach contributed.